sjoemelsoftware/jidhr-arabic-vocab-tracker/README.md

 ## Getting Started

-### Chrome Extension
+### Chrome Extension Installation

+The extension is currently being reviewed by the Chrome Web Store.
+In the meantime, you can install it manually:

+1. Download the latest version from our [GitHub releases](https://github.com/sjoemelsoftware/jidhr-arabic-vocab-tracker/tree/main/chrome-extension/dist-zip)
+2. Open Chrome and go to `chrome://extensions/`
+3. Enable "Developer mode" in the top right
+4. Click "Load unpacked" and select the downloaded extension folder

-1. Install the extension from the Chrome Web Store (link coming soon)
+Once approved, the extension will be available directly from the Chrome Web Store (link coming soon).

+### Extension Setup

+After installation:

-2. Click the extension icon to configure:
+1. Click the extension icon to configure:
-   - Choose between hosted service or custom backend URL
+   - Choose between [hosted service](https://jidhr.com/vocab) or custom backend URL
    - Set your preferences for text processing
    - Configure vocabulary tracking options

+### Using the Hosted Service

+The easiest way to get started is using our hosted service at [jidhr.com/vocab](https://jidhr.com/vocab):

+1. Sign up or login to [jidhr.com](https://jidhr.com)
+2. Open the extension popup and click on "Get API token"
+3. You will be redirected to [jidhr.com/vocab](https://jidhr.com/vocab)
+4. Use the button provided to set your API key in the plugin

+On [jidhr.com/vocab](https://jidhr.com/vocab), you can also:

+- View your complete vocabulary list
+- Track your learning progress
+- Manage your word statuses
+- Export your data

 ### Backend (Self-Hosting)